-If N is a Poisson random variable with parameter $\lambda$ , the probability that the number of incidents is bigger than k, k = 1, 2, ..., is given by an integral, namely see, e.g., [3], Exercise 46, p.
-173. This means that if we assume that the "accident proneness" of the nurses has an exponential distribution with expectation $\mu$ (in our case estimated by 27/1734) and the parameter of the Poisson distribution for the nurse is given by ta, where t is the time interval (in our case t = 201) and a the accident proneness, we have to integrate (2) with respect to the density of the exponential distribution with expectation $\mu$ , taking $\lambda = ta$ So we get for the probability that a nurse experiences k or more incidents:
+(see, e.g., Feller, Exercise 46, p.
+173.)

+This means that if we assume that the accident proneness of the nurses has an exponential distribution with expectation $\mu$ (in our case, estimated by 27 / 1,704) and the parameter of the Poisson distribution for the nurse is given by ta, where t is the time interval (in our case, t = 201), and a is the accident proneness, we have to integrate with respect to the density of the exponential distribution with expectation $\mu$ , taking $\lambda = ta$ .
+For the probability that a nurse experiences more than k incidents, that results in: